Connecticut Hall: Uses

 Connecticut Hall remained a student dormitory for nearly 200 years, but has always been joined by other uses.
 Lacking sufficient space, Thomas Clap and other faculty would hold class sessions in the entryways.
 Before purpose-built structures could be constructed, a physics laboratory, art gallery, and natural history collection were housed in various parts of the building.

 Beginning in mid-eighteenth century, a buttery occupied the southeast corner of the first floor, furnishing students with beer, alcoholic cider, and seasonal fruits.
 One Yale historian wrote of it:

 The buttery closed in 1817, and Yale President Theodore Dwight Woolsey noted that "nothing became it like the leaving of it."

 As a residence, South Middle gained a reputation as cramped, damp, and cold, and was considered undesirable housing by most of its occupants.

 Shortly after the Atterbury restoration in 1905, Yale College Dean Frederick S. Jones announced he would move his offices there to "get to the center of the college."
 There they remained until World War II, when they were moved to Sterling-Sheffield-Strathcona Hall on Prospect Street and the Orr renovation fully converted the building to departmental offices and faculty meeting space.

 Today, the building contains the offices of Yale's Department of Philosophy.
 The Faculty Room, where the Faculty of Arts and Sciences holds its meetings, is located on the second floor.
 There is also a computer cluster in the basement.

 Architectural significance

 Connecticut Hall is one of the oldest buildings in Connecticut and the only remaining example of colonial-era architecture built at Yale.

 It was declared a National Historic Landmark in 1965.

+The University of Georgia's Old College, constructed between 1801 and 1805, is modeled on Connecticut Hall.

 The first two residence halls at Miami University in Oxford, Ohio, originally dubbed "Yale of the Early West", are modeled after Connecticut Hall.